 Thousands of dollars have been raised for the officer who fatally shot unarmed teen Brown through a crowdfunding website created at the beginning of the week.

-Ferguson was once again wracked by violence and chaos overnight Monday – the first night since the end of a police-imposed curfew — as police fired tear gas at protesters amid the sound of explosions.
+Ferguson was once again wracked by violence and chaos overnight — the first night since the end of a police-imposed curfew — as police fired tear gas at protesters amid the sound of explosions.
 Shots rang out and armored police trucks sped down Florissant Avenue.
 At least two people, both males, were shot “in the dark of night,” Capt.
-Ron Johnson of the Missouri State Highway Patrol said at a press conference.
+Johnson said.
 Two guns and a Molotov cocktail were confiscated.
 There were two fires, one at a local business and another at an unoccupied residence, Johnson said.
 Police were hit with bottles and rocks.
 Seventy-eight people were arrested overnight.
 Two journalists were reportedly taken into police custody overnight and a Getty photographer was detained and later released.

-A citywide curfew went into effect at midnight on August 17, hours after the governor declared a state of emergency in this largely African-American suburb of St. Louis where protests and the disproportionate police response roiled the community following the killing one week ago of an unarmed black teenager.
+A citywide curfew went into effect at midnight on Aug.
+17, hours after Gov. Nixon declared a state of emergency in the largely African-American suburb of St. Louis, where protests and the disproportionate police response roiled the community following the killing one week ago of an unarmed black teenager.

-Several hundred police officers confronted crowds for a second night on Monday, as peaceful day protests turned violent and authorities arrested 15 people by nighttime.
+Several hundred police officers confronted crowds for a second night, as peaceful day protests turned violent and authorities arrested 15 people by nighttime.
 There were reports of tear gas fired, as well as taunting and yelling from drivers toward police as they passed various intersections.

-Brown is shot and killed by Ferguson Police Officer Darren Wilson.
-Riots broke out late Sunday, August 10 in Ferguson, where people smashed car windows and broke into stores following the teen’s death.
+Brown was shot and killed by Wilson.
+Riots broke out the next day in Ferguson, where people smashed car windows and broke into stores following the teen’s death.
 Roughly 150 police officers were called to contain the scene, and 32 individuals were arrested.